Shielded Diffusion: Generating Novel and Diverse Images using Sparse Repellency: Experiments

-\Cref{tab:imagenetprotection} shows that 7.6\% of the 50k images that MDTv2 generates without SPELL are within an $L_2$ distance of $r=60$ of their nearest neighbor on ImageNet. \Cref{fig:protection} shows examples and verifies that such images indeed are nearly copies of existing images.
-Adding SPELL with $r=60$ reduces this rate down to 0.16\%. \Cref{fig:protection} shows that the images are indeed changed in such a way that they are not too close to their ImageNet neighbors anymore.
-Searching for shields in less Voronoi cells of the approximate nearest neighbor algorithm allows to speed up the generation time, at the cost of a catching less shields.
-This runtime, and the fact that there are still images within the shields, can largely be attributed to the approximate next neighbor search algorithm.
-Further improvements in $L_2$ based neighbor search techniques will further increase SPELL's protection rate and compute overhead.
-Expectedly, the recall decreases when repelling from all training images, because validation images may fall into the shield radius around train images.
+We take one final look at precision and recall in this special use-case, where the goal is to generate images that are similar but \textit{not equal} to the train images.
+Expectedly, the recall over the validation images decreases when repelling from all training images, because validation images may fall into the shield radii around train images.
 However, the precision remains largely unaffected.
-This demonstrates again that SPELL does not introduce visual artifacts, even when repelling from many images.
-To add qualitative evidence to this point, we show a random set of images where SPELL intervened in \Cref{app:examples}.
+This demonstrates again that SPELL stays on the image manifold, even when repelling from many images.
 Finally, the last two images in \Cref{fig:protection} give more insight into the workings of the $L_2$ similarity in the VAE latent space that MDTv2 diffuses in.
 Apparently, image distances inside the VAE space encode a visual similarity where images with similar colors and compositions are close to one another.
-We leave applications of SPELL with more semantic similarities, e.g., by comparing not the expected image outputs but the DINOv2 embeddings of expected image outputs, for future works.
+SPELL could also create shields in semantic spaces, e.g., by comparing the DINOv2 embeddings of expected image outputs, which we leave for future works.